keycloak/keycloak/js/README.md

-# Keycloak UI
+# Keycloak JavaScript

-This repository contains the UIs and related libraries of the Keycloak project.
+This directory contains the UIs and related libraries of the Keycloak project written in JavaScript (and TypeScript).

-## Repository structure
+## Directory structure

     ├── apps
     │   ├── account-ui                 # Account UI for account management i.e controlling password and account access, tracking and managing permissions